particle-iot/docs/src/content/reference/discontinued/software/non-threaded-system-mode.md

 With threading disabled and in AUTOMATIC system mode, setup() does not run until cloud connected.

 With threading always enabled, your code in setup will run before connected to the cloud.
 If you attempt to publish the call will block until cloud connected.
-This will work, but may have side effects.
+This will work, but may be slightly confusing.

 It's generally best to wait until loop to publish to avoid blocking setup from completing.